sanger-pathogens/nanopore_basecalling/README.md

    dorado download --model <model>
    ```

    If a pre-downloaded model path is not provided to the pipeline, the model specified by the `--basecall_model` parameter will be downloaded on the fly.
+The default is set to "dna_r10.4.1_e8.2_400bps_hac@v4.3.0", other options available at https://github.com/nanoporetech/dorado.

 ## Usage